UTNuclearRoboticsPublic/spot_ros/README.md

 | `WalkToPose` | `target_pose` | --- | Command the robot to walk to a given pose using the Boston Dynamics API |

 ## Authors
-Janak Panthi (aka Crasun Jans), Alex Navarro, and Blake Anderson
+Janak Panthi (aka Crasun Jans), Alex Navarro, Kevin Torres, and Blake Anderson